 The Contract Advisory Team (CAT) was created in 2001 to assist agencies in improving contract management practices.
-In addition to reviewing and making recommendations on the solicitation documents for contracts by agencies that have an estimated value of at least \$5 million, the CAT also
+In addition to reviewing and making recommendations on the solicitation documents for contracts by agencies that have an estimated value of at least \$5 million, CAT also reviews any findings or recommendations made by the state auditor, including those made regarding an agency's compliance with this Guide;

-- reviews any findings or recommendations made by the state auditor, including those made regarding an agency's compliance with this Guide; - provides recommendations to SPD regarding the development of this Guide and training; - provides recommendations and assistance to agency personnel throughout the contract management process; - coordinates and consults with the QAT on all contracts relating to a major information resources project; - develops and recommends policies and procedures to improve agency contract management practices; - develops and recommends procedures to improve agency contracting practices by including consideration for best value; and - creates and periodically performs a risk assessment to determine the appropriate level of management and oversight of contracts by agencies.55
+- provides recommendations to SPD regarding the development of this Guide and training; - provides recommendations and assistance to agency personnel throughout the contract management process; - coordinates and consults with the QAT on all contracts relating to a major information resources project; - develops and recommends policies and procedures to improve agency contract management practices; - develops and recommends procedures to improve agency contracting practices by including consideration for best value; and - creates and periodically performs a risk assessment to determine the appropriate level of management and oversight of contracts by agencies.54

-The CAT consists of members from each of the following agencies: CPA, DIR, Health and Human Services Commission, Office of the Governor, TFC, and DPS as well as several representatives from institutions of higher education as identified in Texas Education Code § 55.165.
-Agency membership on the CAT is either designated by statute or appointment by the CPO.56 SAO and LBB serve as technical advisors to the CAT and the OAG provides legal assistance to the CAT.57
+CAT consists of members from each of the following agencies: CPA, DIR, Health and Human Services Commission, Office of the Governor, TFC, TxDOT, and DPS as well as several representatives from institutions of higher education as identified in Texas Education Code § 55.165.
+Agency membership on CAT is either designated by statute or appointment by the CPO.
+55 SAO and LBB serve as technical advisors to CAT and OAG provides legal assistance to CAT.
+56